vys5hb/UFC-Scorigami/README.md

 ## Key Findings
 The **interactive table** has every specific time, but there are some general takeaways.

-The earliest finish in UFC history at 0:05 in the first round.
+- The earliest finish in UFC history at 0:05 in the 1st round.

-We can see that there are many
+- We can see that there are many missing values in the 4th and 5th round.
+This is because UFC fights are generally 3 rounds, with the exception of **ALL** title fights, Fight Night main events, and a few other co-main or special fights, where these fights are 5 rounds.
+- Outside of the first 4 seconds of the 1st round, there has been a stoppage in every other second of the 1st round.